VysotskiVadim/VysotskiVadim.blog/_drafts/2021-04-27-story-counting-historical-data.markdown

 #### Step 2
 Build a trend for created and closed stories count.
-I calculated the average velocity per day.
 The trend shows our progress if we continue to work at the average tempo.

 {% include image.html src="story-counting-diagram-explanation-trend" alt="commutative flow diagram of created and closed stories with trends" %}

+To build a trend calculate average velocity per day: `average velocity = (count of closed stories in the last 14 days) / 14`.
+Every day add average day velocity: `next day = previous day + average velocity`

 #### Step 3
 Predict the due date.
 Created and closed stories trends meet at the predicted due date.

+{% include image.html src="story-counting-diagram-explanation-due-date" alt="commutative flow diagram of created and closed stories with trends and comments" %}

 Here’s the prediction after the 6 weeks of development.
 It says March 22.

-{% include image.html src="story-counting-diagram-explanation-due-date" alt="commutative flow diagram of created and closed stories with trends and comments" %}

 ### Dictionary

 Let's refresh and align our dictionary.
 I use following terms in the article.

 **User story** - describes one feature.
 It's like a task for one developer.
-Cards that you move in jira from "In progress" to "Closed" in most cases are user stories.
+Cards that you move in Jira from "In progress" to "Closed" in most cases are user stories.

 **Epic** - bunch of user stories related to the same piece of functionality.
 Some features are too big, for example *"Sign in"*.